 Never mind that details and hard facts were missing and that the project’s numerous parts must first grind through Canada’s tough approval process: the $36-billion figure became the headline-grabbing story for the first visit to Malaysia by a Canadian prime minister in 55 years.

 The pumped-up LNG investment sum, more than twice the amount of the last estimate given by Petronas in June, was likely not in the script as Harper was officially in Malaysia to sign less exciting bilateral agreements on security cooperation and tax issues.
-Until the news conference, his October 5 to 6 stopover en route to the Asia-Pacific Economic Cooperation summit in Indonesia had been largely overshadowed by the simultaneous presence of Chinese president Xi Jinping in the Malaysian capital, Kuala Lumpur.
+Until the news conference, his October 5 to 6 stopover en route to the Asia-Pacific Economic Cooperation summit in Indonesia had been largely overshadowed by the simultaneous presence of Chinese president Xi Jinping in the Malaysia's largest city, Kuala Lumpur.

 The Canadian delegation, together with its media, was also caught off-guard by Najib’s impromptu announcement as it scrambled for details of what would amount to the largest single foreign direct investment project in its country.